ProwlEngine/Prowl.Paper/README.md

 ```

 ## So much more!
-Theres so much more I couldn't possibly fit it all into this Readme file.
+There's so much more I couldn't possibly fit it all into this Readme file.
 A more complete documentation & tutorial will be coming in the near future!

 # <span align="center">🤝 Contributing 🤝</span>